istvanfedak/spot-buddy/docs/gitGuide.md

 Remember to push all your changes to the remote server as all your changes are only stored locally until you do a git push

-revert: If for whatever reason you want to go back to a previous commit you can use the commit id to go to any previous commit. commit ids can be found when you go to repository -> commits on the sidebar in gitlab, commit ids will be on the right of the commit
+revert: If for whatever reason you want to go back to a previous commit you can use the commit id to go to any previous commit. commit ids can be found when you go to repository -> commits on the sidebar in github, commit ids will be on the right of the commit

 ### command: git checkout <commit id>